ruchikajulka/Cloud-Native-Fundamental/README.md

 ![image](https://user-images.githubusercontent.com/44070137/121231347-4c72b900-c85e-11eb-9bbc-e3b64539eda1.png)

+There was a clear need to optimize the usage of the available infrastructure.
+As a result, the virtualization of the Operating System was introduced.
+This prompted the appearance of containers, which represent the bare minimum an application requires for a successful execution e.g. code, config files, and dependencies.
+By default, there is a better usage of available infrastructure.

+Multiple VMs on a hypervisor are replaced by multiple containers running on a single host operating system.
+The processes in the containers are completely isolated but are able to access the OS filesystem, resources, and packages.
+The creation and execution of containers is delegated to a container management tool, such as Docker.

+The appearance of containers is unlocked by OS-level virtualization and as a result, multiple applications can run on the same OS.
+By nature, containers are lightweight, as these encapsulate only the application code and essential dependencies.
+Consequently, there is a better usage of available infrastructure and a more efficient pathway to release a product to consumers

 A Dockerfile is a set of instructions used to create a Docker image.
 Each instruction is an operation used to package the application, such as installing dependencies, compile the code, or impersonate a specific user.
 A Docker image is composed of multiple layers, and each layer is represented by an instruction in the Dockerfile.
 All layers are cached and if an instruction is modified, then during the build process only the changed layer will be rebuild.
 As a result, building a Docker image using a Dockerfile is a lightweight and quick process.
 - https://docs.docker.com/engine/reference/builder/#from
 - https://docs.docker.com/develop/develop-images/dockerfile_best-practices/